For the Love of Beauty

 His name for God is both poetic and revealing.
 Beauty has been defined, since ancient times, as that which is perfectly ordered or that which is as it should be.
 Both definitions reflect a profound truth about God: that He is perfection, and His perfection is beautiful.

-God gave us the ability to be moved by the beautiful so that we might experience Him.
+God intentionally designed us to be moved by beauty so that we might be drawn to Him and experience His presence.

 It is for the love of Beauty, that I pursue my vocation: